Renovating Our First Floor

-Starting January of 2018, the Newberry will launch a renovation project to expand our community of learning into new parts of the library.
-In transforming our first floor, we’re creating new opportunities for visitors to interact with collections and staff just a few steps after entering the building!
+Starting January 2018, the Newberry will launch a renovation project to expand our community of learning into new parts of the library.
+In transforming our first floor, we’re creating more opportunities for visitors to interact with collections and staff just steps after entering the building!

-The renovation will result in both redesigned and brand-new spaces, such as an information center where visitors can learn about the Newberry and register as readers; a climate-controlled seminar room allowing classes and other groups to handle collection items; and a permanent exhibition gallery showcasing the maps, manuscripts, books, music, and postcards from our collection.
+The renovation will result in both redesigned and brand-new spaces, such as a welcome center where visitors can learn about the Newberry and register as readers; a climate-controlled seminar room allowing classes and other groups to handle collection items; and a permanent exhibition gallery showcasing the maps, manuscripts, books, music, and postcards from our collection.

-We’re fostering a vibrant first-floor environment where scholars and lifelong learners can jump right into the humanities, whether it’s through exhibits, public programs, or hands-on research using our collection.
+We’re fostering a vibrant first-floor environment where scholars and lifelong learners can dive right into history, whether it’s through exhibits, public programs, or hands-on research using our collection.

 Welcoming visitors into our building starts outside, and continues into the entry.
 We’re envisioning a new landscape featuring digital signage, an accessible entrance to the east of our front doors, and reduced fencing that will contribute to a more inviting atmosphere.
 At night, exterior lighting will accent the beautiful architectural details of our building, which was designed in the early 1890s by Henry Ives Cobb.

 The needs of researchers have changed dramatically; so have the ways in which the public uses libraries and other cultural institutions.
 As technology changes and the expectations among our patrons evolve, renovating our first floor is essential to providing visitors with new pathways into the Newberry’s collection.
 In addition, this renovation will enable us to continue serving our collection users at the highest level and adapt to their needs over time.

-To accomplish these goals, we’re fostering a more welcoming environment that will invite visitors to engage with us, our collections, and with one another right after walking through our doors.
-The new and updated spaces will include an information center, permanent exhibition gallery, redesigned gallery for temporary exhibitions, expanded bookstore, and a lounge area, and flexible spaces for public programs and event rentals.
+To achieve these goals, we’re fostering a more welcoming environment that will invite visitors to engage with us, our collections, and with one another right after walking through our doors.
+The new and updated spaces will include an information center, permanent exhibition gallery, redesigned gallery for temporary exhibitions, expanded bookstore, a lounge area, and flexible spaces for public programs and event rentals.

 Construction will last six months, from early January 2018 through June 2018.